onesteplicensing/web2023/README.md

 ## TO-DO

 Timeline:
+- [ ] try using [figma](https://www.figma.com/) to fix timeline
+- [ ] try using Claude 4.5 Haiku to create the includes and template for me
 - [ ] 2020: add the seadoos and skidoos logos
 - [ ] 2022 and 2023: canam logo, BRP, and one of the car
 - [X] 2024: replace porsche logo,